Rural Health

 Rural Women Have a Prolonged Recovery Process after Esophagectomy

 Examines esophagectomy treatment and outcomes among rural and urban women and men using 2003-2022 patient care data from a high-volume cancer center.
-Discusses gender-based and geographic disparities in esophageal cancer surgery recovery and care access, and highlights the need for interventions to improve care for rural women.
+Discusses sex-based and geographic disparities in esophageal cancer surgery recovery and care access, and highlights the need for interventions to improve care for rural women.

 Author(s): Julia Schroeder, Kiran Lagisetty, William Lynch, et al.